suzicurran/ExomodLoader/README.md

 ## Installation

-Download the latest version from Releases (TBD) and unzip the contents.
+Download the latest version from [Releases](https://github.com/suzicurran/ExomodLoader/releases) and unzip the contents.

 ## Usage